web-padawan/polymer3-webpack-starter/README.md

 # Polymer 3 Webpack Starter

-This is an example project demonstrating how you can build a frontend part of the JavaScript application using [Vaadin components](https://vaadin.com/components) and [Vaadin.Router](https://github.com/vaadin/vaadin-router) library, and leverage the benefits of the modern tools.
+This is an example project demonstrating how you can build a frontend part of the JavaScript application using [Vaadin components](https://vaadin.com/components) and [Vaadin Router](https://github.com/vaadin/vaadin-router) library, and leverage the benefits of the modern tools.

 The application uses ES modules for development, and [Webpack](https://webpack.js.org) as a module bundler.
 The optimizations like code splitting, minifying JavaScript and HTML (inside of the template string literals) are used to reduce production bundle size.

-Note: the `Vaadin.Router` is a Release Candidate and the API is not expected to change, but we appreciate any feedback.
-The ES modules versions of Vaadin components, built using Polymer 3, are currently in beta.
+Note: the ES modules versions of Vaadin components, built using Polymer 3, are currently in beta.
 Stay tuned!

 ## Install dependencies